 Heise’s thought provoking book made a compelling case that while America was founded as a Democracy in theory, it really was never one in reality.

-…although some of the successes that were birthed from those early efforts were unfortunately short-lived.
+…although some of the successes that were birthed from those early and pioneering efforts were unfortunately short-lived.

 *I believe Kenan Heise’s book “The Chicagoization of America – 1893-1917” is currently out of print…